Optimizing Sparse SYK: Maximum eigenvalue of sparse SYK Hamiltonians

 where the last inequality is from \cref{lem:syk_bound_via_lovasz} and holds for all $m$.
-As this holds for any state, it can be seen that the Lipschitz constant $L$ of $\lambda_{max}(H_{SSYK}(p))$ is $O(n^{-1}p^{-1/2})$ (see, e.g., Proposition 8 of \cite{anschuetz2024bounds}).
+As this Lipschitz bound holds for the energy over any state, it also holds for the supremum over all states which is the Lipschitz constant $L$ of $\lambda_{\mathrm{max}}(H_{SSYK}(p))$ is $O(n^{-1}p^{-1/2})$ (see, e.g., Proposition 8 of \cite{anschuetz2024bounds}).
 This gives:

-Thus we see that the maximum eigenvalue lies within $t\sqrt{n}$ of its expectation with probability exponentially close to 1 for any $t>0$ when $a < 3$.

-\begin{remark} This also proves the upper-bound (as done in \cref{subsec:upper-bound}), however the probability bound we give here is worse when $2 < a < 3$ compared to the upper-bound we show in \cref{subsec:upper-bound}. \end{remark}
+Thus we see that the maximum eigenvalue lies within $t\sqrt{n}$ of its expectation with probability exponentially close to 1 for any $t>0$ when $a < 3$. \begin{remark} In \cref{appendix:upper-bound}, we show an improvement can be made to the probability in which the upper bound holds when $2 < a < 3$ compared to \cref{eqn:ssyk-energy-concentration}. \end{remark}